International Finance Facility

-Official development assistance donors are committed to reaching the target of 0.7 per cent ODA/GNI and the IFF is a mechanism to accomplish that goal.
-The International Development Association as well as the World Bank Group serve to promote the IFF idea.
+Official development assistance donors were committed to reaching the target of 0.7 per cent ODA/GNI and the IFF is a mechanism to accomplish that goal.
+The International Development Association as well as the World Bank Group promoted the IFF idea.

 International Finance Facility for Immunisation

 The first IFF is the "International Finance Facility for Immunisation" (IFFIm), begun by France, the UK and other European countries in 2006.
 "IFFIm was established as a charity with the Charity Commission for England and Wales and is registered in England and Wales as a company limited by guarantee with number 5857343 and as a charity with number 1115413" without share capital for indefinite duration under the Companies Act 1985.
 IFFIm was initiated to rapidly accelerate the availability and predictability of funds for immunisation, in programmes for over 70 of the poorest countries around the world.
 "Through its bond issuances, IFFlm converts long-term government pledges into immediately available cash resources."

 IFFIm sells bonds - officially called Vaccine Bonds - on the capital markets to raise funds for the GAVI Alliance, a public-private partnership which works to save children’s lives and protect people’s health by increasing access to vaccination in developing countries.
 In 2008, Daiwa Securities Group provided in a package some of the capital market funds.

 IFFIm was, as of July 2012, backed by the United Kingdom, France, Italy, Spain, the Netherlands, Sweden, Norway, Australia and South Africa.
 Brazil has pledged to become IFFIm's tenth donor.
 IFFIm was, as of May 2018, backed by the same nine countries.

 IFFIm "front loads financing for vaccines by issuing vaccine bonds backed by the legally binding pledges from donors."